 The Board provided a loan of \$15 million to South Australian Health and Medical Research Institute (SAHMRI) in the 2014 year for a total period of 15 years.
+The loan term has since been extended to 30 September 2033.
 The funds were used to acquire, establish and commission a cyclotron facility in South Australia to produce isotopes for use by South Australian organisations.